redacademy/web-dev-sampler/markdown/web-dev-intro.md

 ---
 template: inverse

-# What do web developer do?
+# What do web developers do?

 ---
 class: center, middle